viancamaulion/chatbot-rag-boilerplate/README.md

 ### Project Setup

+1. Run `npm i` to install dependencies.
-1. Set up env variables.
-Refer to `.env.example` file.
+2. Set up env variables.

+- Refer to `.env.example` file.
 The values will be provided in the code-cuts channel.
-2. Run npm install to install dependencies

-### Recommended: Connecting to the provided remote database for faster RAG set-up:
+- Recommended: Connect to the provided remote database to skip lengthy RAG set-up.

-### Optional: If you'd like to create your own database, then develop locally (Could be time-consuming):
+3. Run `npm run dev`

+### 🧩 Optional Path: Set Up Your Own Supabase Instance (⚠️ Recommended Only if You Want Full Control — Setup Takes More Time)

 1. Create your own Supabase account and project
 2. Open Docker and run `npx supabase start` to initialize your local database
 3. Set up env variables.

-Refer to `.env.example` file.
-Get your local env keys in the terminal by running `npx supabase status`
+- Refer to `.env.example` file.
+- Get your local env keys in the terminal by running `npx supabase status`
-4. Open http://localhost:54323/project/default/editor/17434 to view your local database's dashboard
+- Open http://localhost:54323/project/default/editor/17434 to view your local database's dashboard

+4. Run `npm run dev`

 5. Follow these slides 16 to 20 for RAG set-up: https://www.figma.com/slides/0h1y8V4hZb94LbFViDjO7Q/Code-Cuts--Chatbot-Dev---RAG?node-id=65-65&t=WvWnUaxg7qzk21nm-0

 ### Tips